nloyola/platedecoder/README.md

 ### MS Windows

-To use the app in MS Windows you will first have to install the [Microsoft Visual C++ 2010 SP1 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=8328).
+To use the app in MS Windows, you will first have to install the [Microsoft Visual C++ 2010 SP1 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=8328).
-This only needs to be done once.
+This only needs to be done once per computer.

 ## Development